bharadx07/better-eval/README.md

 betterEval('1+1') // returns 2!
 ```

 And its as simple as that!
+No variables from your context will be leaked to the function.

 ## Passing Variables
 Include any variables as part of an object which you pass in as the second parameter: